dga711/msfs-cj4DG/README.md

 The goal is to make the MFDs more like as in the real plane.
 The default in MSFS is very simplified.
 Colors and naming is wrong in many places as well as the layout.
 I don't know if I will ever get to replicate a lot of the actual FMC system (contributions appreciated), but at least what is there should look closer to the real thing.

+A stretch goal could be to also show charts on the glass display.

 ## Installation